ABOUT THE PROJECT

 We also heard that the frequency and types of parking restrictions in a single zone can be confusing and frustrating.
 To make on-street parking easier to understand and more predictable, we are recommending to Council to reduce the number of parking restrictions within an area.
 In addition, we are recommending that restriction types be based on clear and consistent criteria.

 Thank you for providing your input.

-Your input will help us develop recommended changes to the policy that will be presented to the Standing Policy Committee on Transportation and Transit in Fall 2019 and then Council early 2020.
+Your input has helped us develop recommended changes to the program that have been presented to the Standing Policy Committee on Transportation and Transit on October 21, 2020.

 If you would like more information on current Residential Parking Permit zone restrictions, please review the Residential Parking Permit booklet.

 The Parking Policy Framework is located under Links for those interested in reading what was presented to Council.